mudita/MuditaOS/doc/development_workflow.md

 When submitting code or documentation changes please follow these steps to have bigger chances of getting your piece of work merged into the master branch.

-## Create a new branch
+## Create a new branch or fork

-Create a branch, which name is connected to the feature, bug fix, or documentation change you want to contribute e.g. `feature/some-feature` or `fix/some-fix`.
+Create a branch or fork, which name is connected to the feature, bug fix, or documentation change you want to contribute e.g. `feature/some-feature` or `fix/some-fix`.

 **Note:** If you're part of the MuditaOS core development team, please precede the branch name with a relevant Jira ticket number e.g. `EGD-5555-some-feature`.